eficode-academy/helm-katas/helm-chart-named-templates.md

 This is just a simple template that will insert the above yaml map.

-Let's use it in your sentences deployment, edit the file `sentence-app/templates/sentences-deployment.yaml` and change:
+Let's use it in your sentences deployment.

+- edit the file `sentence-app/templates/sentences-deployment.yaml` and change:

 ```yaml
 apiVersion: apps/v1